mia-care/documentation/docs/p4samd/security/roles_permissions.md

 ### Update SWI design

-A user with the `p4samd.software.item.update` permission can edit a software edit design from the [Software Items][software-items] table or drawer, but with certain limitations:
+A user with the `p4samd.software.item.update` permission can edit a software item design from the [Software Items][software-items] table or drawer.

-- If the software item design is already approved, the `p4samd.software.item.approval.revoke` or `p4samd.software.item.approve` permission is also required to revoke its approval and the approval of all its ancestors.
-- If general properties of the software item are changed, which could lead to the automatic revoke of approval of related software item, the `p4samd.software.item.approval.revoke` or `p4samd.software.item.approve` permission is also required.

-With this permission, the user can link a change request, requirement, risk or tests from the [update modal][software-items-update] or from the specific section of the related P4SaMD entity.
+With this permission, the user can also link a change request, requirement, risk or tests from the [update modal][software-items-update] or from the specific section of the related P4SaMD entity.

 ### Accept SWI vulnerability